GeoCoding2004/Wine_Quality_Prediction_with_DeepLearning/README.md

 # Wine Quality Prediction with Deep Learning
-The dataset used in this project contains various parameters that influence wine quality.
+The dataset used in this project contains various parameters that influence wine quality.<br>
 We are predicting wine quality based on 11 features, which will serve as inputs to our neural network.
 The input features are: fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulfates, and alcohol.
 The output of the neural network will be the quality of the wine, represented by a number from 4 to 8 in our dataset.